'Prevent these Israeli war crimes that kill our dreams and kill our children'

 Target the investors

 The Palestinian civil society call for Boycott, Divestment and Sanctions demands action to persuade the investors in companies complicit in Israeli militarism to divest their shares.
-Barclays PLC holds 58,776 shares in Elbit Systems.
+Barclays PLC is named as the owner of over 50,000 shares in Elbit Systems.
 Campaigners have been calling for Barclays to drop their shares in the arms trade for years.
 On May 4th 2014 anarchists in Cardiff held a picket of a Barclays branch that caused the bank to lose a day’s trading.
-There is a need for concerted action to persuade Barclays to drop their shares in Elbit.
+There is a need for concerted action to persuade Barclays to have nothing to do with shares in Elbit.

 ‘There must be a response’